 Where?
 Santa Croce

-La Zucca, located close to the San Giacomo square, is a small yet charming restaurant offering a variety of dishes, with a lot of veggie-friendly options too!
-La Zucca prides itself in using only fresh and natural ingredients to create the most sensational dishes.
+La Zucca, located close to the San Giacomo square, is a small yet charming restaurant offering a variety of dishes, including some tasty veggie-friendly options.
+La Zucca prides itself on using only fresh and natural ingredients to create the most sensational dishes.
 As opposed to most Venetian restaurants, they do not serve any fish dishes.
 This gives your palate a chance to explore other flavors!

-Try the Asparagus Flan with Parmesan Fondue or the Zucchini and Almonds Lasagne for the perfect refuel before a busy afternoon of sightseeing!
+Try the Asparagus Flan with Parmesan Fondue or the Zucchini and Almonds Lasagna for the perfect refuel before a busy afternoon of sightseeing!